This international duo specializes in the traditional songs and dances of the Russian

 Vadim has performed extensively in Russia and abroad.
-He has given concerts in Carnegie Hall (New York City), as well as in the Kremlin (Moscow) for the Russian president Putin, the Kazakhstan president Nazarbaev, and for both the Finnish and Portuguese presidents and parliaments.
+He has given concerts in Carnegie Hall (New York City), as well as in the Kremlin (Moscow), the Kazakhstan president Nazarbaev, and for both the Finnish and Portuguese presidents and parliaments.
 Vadim has also performed in Europe with the Russian Gypsy group Gelem as lead guitarist, and performed in the famous Roma festival Khamoro in the Czech capital, Prague.
 He has performed in innumerable other musical projects on Russian, Canadian and American television and radio and was invited to record his own compositions for the soundtrack of the Finnish motion picture Mire Bala Kale Hin.
 He has recorded several CDs with Alexander Kolpakov and the group Gelem.
 In 1999, Vadim participated in the major concert tour 'Gypsy Caravan' as part of the famous Romani group The Kolpakov Trio.
 Selected as leading representatives of the Russian Romani musical tradition, The Kolpakov Trio gave several unforgettable concerts in America and Canada together with premier Gypsy musical groups from 5 other countries: Taraf de Haiduks (Romania), Antonio El Pipa Ensemble (Spain), Musafir (India), Kaly jag (Hungary) and Yuri Yunakov Ensemble (Bulgaria/USA).

 In 2003, the Russian American ensemble TALISMAN invited Kolpakov Trio to reconstruct and record music of the Russian Roma of the 1820s.
 The resulting recording, A Tribute to Stesha, was released by NAXOS in 2005, and the program was featured at the Boston Early Music Festival 2005.